wecacuee/articulated-slam/README.md

 ROS package to segment articulated objects from a scene

 #ToDO:
+[SK] Write code for classification of joints in simulation code [] Literature survey
-[] Do floor segmentation and try Euclidean clustering and visualization
+[] Add code for doing 3D corner detection and tracking from RGBD stream [] Do floor segmentation and try Euclidean clustering and visualization

 # Usage